- Science & Math Teacher Scholarship Opportunity

 - Students participate in a unique History and Philosophy of Education core course which examines the historical and philosophical influences on education.

-- Most courses are taught on-site in local schools, and fieldwork takes place in a variety of environments (urban, rural and suburban schools and the Strong National Museum of Play).
+- Most courses are taught on-site in local schools, and fieldwork takes place in a variety of environments (urban, rural and suburban schools).

 - Many opportunities for special projects, tutoring, teaching mini-lessons, and study abroad in countries such as England, Tanzania, Wales, and France.